 Code : https://github.com/vilhess/PatchFM

-A tutorial on how to build a Foundation Model for Univariate Time Series Forecasting
+A Foundation Model for Univariate Time Series Forecasting

 A concise, reproducible recipe for training a transformer-based, patch-to-patch forecasting model for univariate time series.
 The approach mirrors Large Language Model (LLM) practices (next-token β next-patch) while remaining lightweight compared to a classic LLM and practical.